 In a dark cave in Manresa, Spain, Ignatius of Loyola was enlightened.
 Ignatius, "the pilgrim," would pray in the cave for hours each day.
-And then he experienced a vision—an encounter with God after which all creation acquired a new meaning, and the pilgrim was able to find God in all things.
+And then he experienced a vision- an encounter with God after which all creation acquired a new meaning, and the pilgrim found God in all things.

-The Manresa Program here at Rose Hill, an integrated learning community, spreads this vision.
+The Manresa Program, an Integrated Learning Community, spreads this vision.
 Through study, service, and community life, our students learn to find God in all things.
 The study of the liberal arts hones the mind and the senses to discern God's presence in the world.
 The service program links theory with practice, as students make a gift of themselves for others.
-Back in "the house," at Jogues [Loyola] Hall, they share experience with one another, forming a nourishing community.
+Back in "the house," at Loyola Hall, they share experience with one another, forming a nourishing community.
 The vision from the Manresa cave shines on the campus in the Bronx.

 Scholars with Fr.
 Florio (center) and Dean Parmach (far left) at the end-of-semester Manresa Barbecue and reflection.